Shop Safety Sub-pages

 - Never stand on the top of a ladder.

-- Don't bull, lean, stretch or make any sudden moves on a ladder that could cause you to tip over.
+- Don't pull, lean, stretch or make any sudden moves on a ladder that could cause you to tip over.
 A scaffold or other safe working surface may be a better choice for your task.

 - Avoid setting the ladder near exit doors, near the path of pedestrian or vehicular traffic.